jordanmor/angular-lab-demo/README.md

 ## TTS Angular Project | [Live Demo](https://jordanmor.github.io/tts-angular-project/)

 **IMPORTANT PROJECT NOTE**:
-- This Angular project is being further developed in it's own repository from a TTS class lab for better demonstration purposes.
+- This Angular project has been moved to it's own repository from a TTS JavaScript assignments repo for better demonstration purposes.
-- The notes from the previous README file have been included below for context.
-- For a history of the previous commits before moving the project to the current repo, please refer to [tts-js-assignments](https://github.com/jordanmor/tts-js-assignments).
+- For a history of the previous commits before moving the project to this current repo, please refer to [tts-js-assignments](https://github.com/jordanmor/tts-js-assignments).
 Please note that the lab was built as one of many exercises, so the commits referring to this lab are interspersed with commits from other assignments.

-### Part 1 - Angular Fundamentals - Routing, Services, Dependency Injection, Observables, Forms and Animation
+### Angular Fundamentals - Routing, Services, Dependency Injection, Observables, Forms and Animation

-Name: Jordan Mor
 Assignment Title: Angular Services Lab-Homework Part 1 (Day 19 & 20)
 Assigned: 8/15/19 - 8/16/19 (Day 19 & 20 Bootcamp - Week 4)